 If you want your content marketing strategy to have a strong ROI, it’s worth it to focus on building an employee advocacy program.

-First, word of mouth marketing works.
+First, word-of-mouth marketing works and is just one of the countless benefits of employee advocacy.
 Studies show that 92% of people trust recommendations from people they know, which means when your employees promote your content, their followers are more likely to trust that it’s something worth checking out.
 Also, 76% of people say they trust content shared by regular people more than brands, so it helps to have the content coming from your team members instead of just from your company.

 Next, an employee advocacy program boosts employee engagement and morale.
 Disengaged employees cost companies money.
 In fact, studies show that disengaged employees can cost companies more than $450 billion per year.
 However, employees who are active in promoting the brand and feel involved within the larger organization tend to happier, more engaged and productive.

-Companies that directly involve employees in the promotion their messages have been shown to grow faster.
-In fact, 31% of all high growth firms have employee advocacy programs.
+Companies that directly involve employees in the promotion of their messages have been shown to grow faster.
+In fact, 31% of all high-growth firms have employee advocacy programs.
 Introducing an employee advocacy program won’t just result in a more engaged workplace, you’ll also have a company that’s doing better.

-Finally, employee advocacy programs make sense financially.
-By having someone already on the payroll helping to promote the brand, you can save marketing dollars and see a greater return.
+Finally, the most important benefit of employee advocacy is the impact on corporate goals By having someone already on the payroll helping to promote the brand, you can save marketing dollars and see a greater return.

 How to Start a Successful Employee Advocacy Program